1896

 Bromfield enrolls at Columbia University's School of Journalism in September.
 The Bromfield family farm is sold earlier this year.

 Bored with college, Bromfield enlists in the United States Army and transfers to the U.S. Ambulance Service so he can reach Europe sooner.
 He is attached to the Section Sanitaire Americain No. 557 as an ambulance driver and interpreter.
-During his service Bromfield participates in seven major battles and is awarded the Croix de Guerre.
+During his service Bromfield participates in seven major battles and was recommended for the Croix de Guerre in April 1918.

 Bromfield is discharged from the army in this year.
 He travels the French country side and observes local farming methods and their concepts of self-sufficiency.
 Later in the year, Bromfield returns to New York to begin a career in writing.